 Following the profile section, you’ll answer questions about your current education status.
 This tab requires inputting info about your school counselor, so make sure to have this info handy.
 You’ll also enter information about your grades, class size, class ranking, and GPA.

-You will also be prompted to answer a question pertaining to discipline history.
-The final tab gives you a chance to offer any additional information.
+You will also be prompted to answer a question about discipline history.
+The final tab gives you a chance to offer any additional information you feel may not have fit in the previous sections you completed.

-Find the colleges you want to apply to using our College Search tool!
+Find and learn more about colleges you want to apply to through the Common App using our College Search tool!